fbomb111/full-stack-ml-ops/README.md

 ### Data in the Cloud

-If you don't have one ready to use, do the very easy step of [creating an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

-Don't forget to set your bucket name in your `.env` file
+If you already have a bucket you'd like to use with SageMaker, add the bucket name manually to you `.env` like so:

+`export S3_BUCKET = my-bucket-name`

+**OR** If you don't have a bucket you can run `make create_bucket`.
+Your `.env` file will be updated automatically.
+Your bucket in S3 will be given the name `<project-name>-Bucket`.
+Optionally call `make create_bucket S3_BUCKET=awesome-bucket-name` to give a name other than the project name.

+**OR** Read the docs to [create an S3 bucket here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

 Once you're all set, sync the data you prepared earlier to S3 by running `make sync_to_s3`